 Formal requirements for the text

 Descriptions of statistical analysis.
-Descriptions of statistical analysis must contain all the information that is necessary for the reader to understand what sort of analysis was carried out and what kind of results are presented (it is recommended to provide the test statistics, degrees of freedom, effect size, if needed – confidence intervals).
-It is also desirable that the text contains information (i.e., mean, standard deviation, correlations), that would allow readers interested or concerned with meta-analysis to verify the provided analysis or recalculate the effect sizes.
+Descriptions of statistical analysis must contain all the information necessary for the reader to understand what sort of analysis was carried out and what kind of results are presented (it is recommended to provide the test statistics, degrees of freedom, effect size, if needed – confidence intervals).
+It is also desirable that the text contains information (i.e., mean, standard deviation, correlations) that would allow readers interested or concerned with meta-analysis to verify the provided analysis or recalculate the effect sizes.

 The notation of statistical criteria should meet the requirements of the latest edition of the Publication Manual of the American Psychological Association (e.g., mean shall be designated as M or x̄).
-It is not necessary to provide a table for each analysis performed, some results can only be included in the text.
+It is not necessary to provide a table for each analysis performed.
+Some results can only be included in the text.

 Figures and tables (with numbers and titles) shall be submitted on separate sheets, and only their approximate location indicated within the text.
 The form and titles of the tables shall meet the requirements of the latest edition of the Publication Manual of the American Psychological Association.
 Where possible, it is suggested to use the forms of the tables recommended by APA, provided in the latest edition of the Publication Manual of the American Psychological Association.
 Examples of the table and a chart are provided below.
 Charts and tables should have a white background unless that is not possible.
-If the diagram has to contain columns, representing the data of different sets, the maximum contrast shall be used: two sets of data shall be represented by black and white, and if more than three data-sets shall be represented, it is suggested to use a table instead of a chart.
+If the diagram has to contain columns representing the data of different sets, the maximum contrast shall be used: two sets of data shall be represented by black and white, and if more than three data sets shall be represented, it is suggested to use a table instead of a chart.
 If needed, comments may be provided below the table, first – general, then – specific.

 References inside the text are handled according to the requirements of the latest edition of the Publication Manual of the American Psychological Association.
 The style of in-text citations is summarized in Table 2.